Falkirk (council area): Political control

+The council has been under no overall control since 1999.
+The Scottish National Party formed a minority administration following the 2017 election, and continues to run the council as a minority administration following the 2022 election.

 The first election to Falkirk District Council was held in 1974, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 16 May 1975.
 A shadow authority was again elected in 1995 ahead of the change to council areas which came into force on 1 April 1996.
 Political control since 1975 has been as follows: